Bathroom GFCI Requirements

 Bathroom wiring details

-How to add GFCI and AFCI protection
+How to add GFCI protection

 GFCI devices should be tested monthly using the built-in test/reset buttons.
 Replace any GFCI device that fails to trip when tested or that is more than 15 years old.
 Modern GFCI breakers are self-testing and will indicate end-of-life when they can no longer protect.